eenblam/protohackers/7/README.md

 https://protohackers.com/problem/7

-The challenge: implement the specified lightweight transport layer (basically TCP-over-UDP) and then implement a simple line-reversal server on top of it.
+The challenge: implement the specified lightweight transport layer (which looks a lot like TCP-over-UDP) and then implement a simple line-reversal server on top of it.

-My transport layer looks just like a standard TCP server in Go:
+My transport layer interface matches that of a standard TCP server in Go:

 * Create a new `Listener` with `Listen`, then handle new connections with `listener.Accept()`.
 * Accepted connections will create a `Session`, which implements the usual [`ReadWriteCloser`](https://pkg.go.dev/io#ReadWriteCloser) interface.
-    * Connection state is managed in `session.go`.
+    * This means a `Session` can also play nicely with things like `bufio.Scanner`.
 * Proceed as you would with a standard TCP server.

+## Data flow
+There are four message types to the protocol: `connect`, `close`, and `ack` for control, and `data` for transmission.
+Here's the flow for data messages:

+* `Session.Write(data)` writes to a buffer.
+* `Session.writeWorker()` goroutine checks this buffer regularly for updates, then encodes data into a `Msg`, which is sent to the peer via `Session.sendData(msg)`.
+* The receiving listener (`Listener.listen()` and `Session.listenClient()` goroutines for server and client, respectively) reads a UDP datagram, parses a `Msg`, and forwards the message to a `Session.readWorker()` goroutine via a channel based on the session ID.
+* `Session.readWorker()` handles the message; for data messages, it copies the data to a read buffer via `Session.appendRead(msg.Pos, msg.Data)`.
+Regardless of whether or not the data is able to be added to the buffer, it acks the most recently successful message and signals a read is available via a channel.
+    * This is similar to what you might expect from a `sync.Cond`, but feels more straightforward.
+* Whenever the read channel is signaled, `Session.Read(buf)` is unblocked and able to read from the read buffer.

+Additional machinery is in place to handle things like retransmission of un-acked packets.

 ## Run
 You can just do `go run .` to get the server running locally.

 ## Testing locally
-`go test -v -cover`
+`go test -v -cover .`

 ## Deploying to Digital Ocean
 If you have [`doctl`](https://docs.digitalocean.com/reference/doctl/) set up locally,